apify/apify-docs/docs/proxy/residential_proxy.md

 Residential proxies support [IP address rotation]({{@link proxy.md#ip-address-rotation}}) and [sessions](#session-persistence).

 **Pricing is based on data traffic**.
-It is measured for each connection made and displayed on your [dashboard](https://console.apify.com) in the Apify console.
+It is measured for each connection made and displayed on your [dashboard](https://console.apify.com) in the Apify Console.

 If you would like to use residential proxy or for more information, [contact us](https://apify.com/contact).